shadab4150/Backtest_notebooks/README.md

 # backtest-reference-code
-This is the repository that contains the reference code for model backtesting and validation.
+This is the repository that contains the code for model backtesting and validation.

 ### Key Features
 + The Futures data of SP500 is used for the backtest.